ramp-eu/Central_Sensing_and_Perception/doc/docs/user/api.md

 # <a name="topology">Topology creation - maptogridmap package</a>
-The topology is composed of nodes and edges.
-In the future it will be a single graph message, but since firos is not supporting arrays of custom ROS messages it is divided into two ROS messages: nodes and edges.
+The topology is composed of nodes (vertices) and edges.
+It is single graph message composed of arrays of two ROS messages: Vertex and Edge.

-Nodes.msg
+Graph.msg

 	Header header	# standard ROS header
+	Vertex[] vertices # array of vertices
+	Edge[] edges # array of edges

+Vertex.msg

-	nav_msgs/MapMetaData info	# number of cells in x and y directions of the gridmap, the size of the cell float64[] x	# x coordinate of the cell centre float64[] y	# y coordinate of the cell centre float64[] theta # orientation of the node used for annotations string[] name	# e.g. vertex_0 or annotation name string[] uuid	# unique id of a node
+	float64 x	# x coordinate of the cell centre float64 y	# y coordinate of the cell centre float64 theta # orientation of the node used for annotations string name	# e.g. vertex_0 or annotation name string uuid	# unique id of a vertex created from its unique name geometry_msgs/Point[] footprint # four points of a squared footprint around a vertex of size cell_size

-Edges.msg

-	Header header	# standard ROS header
+Edge.msg

-	string[] uuid_src	# unique id of a source node of the edge string[] uuid_dest	# unique id of a destination node of the edge string[] name	# e.g. edge_0_1
+	string uuid_src	# unique id of a source node of the edge string uuid_dest	# unique id of a destination node of the edge string name	# e.g. edge_0_1
-	string[] uuid	# unique id of an edge
+	string uuid	# unique id of an edge created from its unique name

 The creation of topology is started by launching the map_server package followed by launching the maptogridmap package which is explained in more details in the following text:
 ```